noahjacob/flask-test/README.md

 ```

 ### Installation
-Step-by-step instruction to help you get the app running in developement or production.<br/>
+Step-by-step instruction to help you get the app running in development or production.<br/>

 Clone the repo
 ```